Sciss/Pointillism/README.md

     "de.sciss" %% "pointillism" % v

-Or just the core layer
+Or just the one of the individual sub projects:

     "de.sciss" %% "pointillism-core"   % v

-Or just the rhythm layer

     "de.sciss" %% "pointillism-rhythm" % v

-Or just the views layer

     "de.sciss" %% "pointillism-views"  % v
+    "de.sciss" %% "pointillism-chart"  % v

 The current version `v` is `"0.2.+"`